 In Spring 2015, Josh Bocarsly ’15, Adam Gallagher ’16, Annie Lu ’17 developed a Campus Energy Heat Map as part of their COS 333 final project.
 Their visualization website provided detailed and live energy information on campus buildings, allowing users to view instantaneous, daily, and monthly energy consumption by different buildings on campus.
 In 2018, Facilities IT used the student-developed platform to develop a 2.0 version of the Heat Map linked to Facilities’ servers so that all new construction buildings with their own submeters can be added to the map as soon as their submeters come online.
 For more information about using this heat map for campus as lab research projects, contact Kristi Wiedemann.

-The Hydrometeorology Program focuses on measurement, analysis and modeling of atmospheric and land surface processes tied to the hydrologic cycle.
-A special interest of the group centers on hydrometeorological processes in the urban environment.
+The Hydrometeorology Research Group focuses on measurement, analysis and modeling of atmospheric and land surface processes tied to the hydrologic cycle.
 The Hydrometeorology Lab maintains five stations around Princeton University campus.
-The data from these stations are used by students and professors to gain insight into the impact of suburban development on different environmental paramters.
-These real-time data loggers act as part of the Campus as a Lab initiative.
 Data collected is used in on-going research of the Butler Green Roofs and Washington Stream Restoration.

-To request access to other related data, contact Campus as Lab Manager, Caroline Savage
+To request access to other related data, contact Kristi Wiedemann.